milligram/milligram/.github/contributing.md

 ## Test

 Breaking CSS is easy.
 Checking every responsive page element is hard.
 That's why Milligram uses automated visual regression testing for responsive web UI by comparing DOM screenshots at various viewport sizes.
-To view the comparison run `npm test` after making changes to the source code.
+To view the comparison run `npm run visual-regression` after making changes to the source code.

 ## Code of Conduct